A note from your Friends of the Library...

 - Additional Donation - Thank you!

-You may also print the membership form and mail it to:
+You may also print the membership form and drop it off at the library or mail it to:

 Friends of the Amherst Town Library